 All questions must be in writing and directed to the procurement officer.
-The interested party must confirm telephone conversations in writing.
-Questions are due no later than 3:00pm on 11/10/2022.
+Deadline for questions is February 2, 2023, at 3:00pm.

 Two types of questions generally arise.
 One may be answered by directing the questioner to a specific section of the RFP.
-These questions may be answered over the telephone.
+These questions may be answered via email communication.
 Other questions may be more complex and may require a written amendment to the RFP.
 The procurement officer will make that decision.